 Modern kitchen extensions will not only add value to a property but also add extra space without the need to move – perfect if you have already made your house into a home.

-Building in plenty of storage keeps the space clutter free.
+Thirdly: building in plenty of storage keeps the space clutter free.
 Banks of units make the most of available wall space and the fitted look complements open-plan living.
 Diesel Social Kitchen in Ruxe Grey Veneer and Drip Metal Matt lacquer were installed in this project by Multi Living.
 The kitchen starts from £10,000, from Scavolini.
 More amazing pictures for inspiration

-Steel-framed glazing, like this one from Drury Casement, brings a lot of sunlight into a home.
+Modern kitchen extensions: steel-framed glazing, like this design from Drury Casement, brings a lot of sunlight into a home.
 Read more about this modern extension, here.

 Sliding doors create an indoor-outdoor feel.
 Read more about this project, here.

-Sliding doors with minimal frames look elegant, let plenty of light into your new extension, and can create an indoor-outdoor feel.
+Modern kitchen extensions: sliding doors with minimal frames look elegant, let plenty of light into your new extension, and can create an indoor-outdoor feel.
 These Maxlight designs, part of a project by Jo Cowen, cost around £7800.
 More inspo for your own kitchen extension